Nyaruko: Critical response

 Nyaruko has received a generally positive reception among critics.
 Reviewer Carl Kimlinger of Anime News Network (ANN) reported that Nyaruko is the "ardent alien suitor" of the show.
 He also commented on how Nyaruko's "ultimate fighting technique" turns her into a sentai hero.
 Bamboo Dong of ANN wrote, "Nyaruko loves manga and video games, and although she can transform into a Kamen Rider-looking armored person, she typically prefers going around in adorable girl form.
 Sometimes Nyaruko will hide herself in a self-constructed body pillow and squirm into Mahiro's bed, whereas other times she'll just spring on him in his sleep, or kiss him when he's unconscious."

 Aiden Foote of THEM Anime Reviews stated, "Nyaruko as a character is utterly delightful.
 Her character design is cute and plaudits have to go to ever great Kana Asumi for delivering a character that is infectiously earnest, straightforward and adorably energetic with next to none of the obnoxious baggage that normally comes with such a character."
 Stig Høgset of THEM Anime Reviews noted that Nyaruko fills the "(realistically) curvy, somewhat oddly-dressed gung-ho" archetype typically seen in anime and manga.

 Merchandise

 Several pieces of merchandising action figures based on Nyaruko have been announced.
-A Nendoroid, a brand of figures manufactured by Good Smile Company that typically feature exchangeable faces and body parts, was released in November 29, 2012 for the price of 3,334 yen.
+A Nendoroid, a brand of figures manufactured by Good Smile Company that typically feature exchangeable faces and body parts, was released on November 29, 2012, for the price of 3,334 yen.
 In May 2013, Max Factory announced the launch of a 1/7 scale figure of Nyaruko wearing nothing but an apron.
 The product, available for the price of 9,333 yen, was launched in October 2013.